 1. Try to remember what the snake looked like so you can choose it from a group of photos at the hospital – assuming they have photos.
 You may need to draw it – and/or describe it in words.
 Think about: Length, Thickness, color, pattern, shape of it’s head.
 Was it triangular?
 Triangular heads – when viewed from above can signify a venomous snake.
 Think also about where the snake was when it bit you – in a tree?
 On the path?
 In grass?
 In the water?

 2. Sucking out the poison is not recommended because you are introducing bacteria laden saliva into the wound – maybe initiating infection on top of the poisoning.
 Usually only very minute amounts of poison can be removed by sucking on the wound – and the rubber suction cups you’d find in a snake-bite kit are worthless and harmful.
-If you can rinse the area with clean water or wipe the venom from your skin, you should do so.
+If you can rinse the area with clean water or wipe the venom from your skin, you can do that – no more.

 2. Apply an even pressure compress directly over the wound to slow the spread of the poison.
 No tourniquets.
 You should be able to put a finger under the wrapped pad without too much effort.

-Note: Applying a tight compress can actually increase the damage done by viper bites, and probably the monocled cobra as well.
-These snakes have cytotoxic venom which destroys cells they come in contact with.
+Note: Applying a tight compress can actually increase the damage done by viper bites.
+These snakes have necrotoxic venom which destroys cells they come in contact with.
 The compress delays the movement of the venom, and it remains very toxic and destroys everything it comes in contact with.